infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 EXIT: Optimal Solution Found
 ```
+!!! note
+    This tutorial assumes that the problem structure remains the same between consecutive solves (AKA no new variables or constraints are added to the problem).

 ## Model Predictive Control Script
 The steps outlined in the sections above can be captured in a loop.
-This is summarized in the model predictive control script below :
+This is summarized in the script below:
 ```julia
 using InfiniteOpt, Ipopt, DifferentialEquations